IIITyforIII/FMM/README.md

 # Fast Multipole Method for N-body Simulations

 This repository contains an implementation of the Fast Multipole Method (FMM) as described by Dehnen ([2014](https://comp-astrophys-cosmol.springeropen.com/articles/10.1186/s40668-014-0001-7)).
-The code is designed for high-performance collisional N-body simulations in astrophysics, where efficient computation of gravitational forces is critical.
+The code is designed for efficient collisional N-body simulations in astrophysics.
 It leverages multipole expansions and spherical harmonics to accurately and efficiently approximate gravitational interactions.
+Additionally, it includes code for comparison of the FMM approach to the direction summation method and visualization methods for both.

 ## Setup